String of Pearls Dropping Beads — Why Pearls Fall and How to Stop It

 Prevention

-- Keep away from heating vents and air conditioning sources
+- Keep the basket well away from heating vents, air conditioning outflow, and drafty windows

 Quick Summary